marcanthonyconcepcion/GeometryDemo/README.md

 	-	Square is a Two-Dimensional Shape.
 	-	Triangle is a Two-Dimensional Shape.
 	-	Rectangle is a Two-Dimensional Shape.
+-   We shall test if each two-dimensional shape returns the correct perimeter and area.
+-   We shall also test if each two-dimensional shape above is an instance of the defined Two-Dimensional Shape interface.

 2. Three-dimensional shape are generically defined as an interface with contract methods get_volume() and get_surface_area() for classes Rectangular Prism, Triangular Prism, Cylinder, Cube and Sphere to implement.
 -	The interface enforces these IS-A relationships: